-D.7.
+D.6.
 Student access to resources and ICT

-Students should have appropriate access to law cases and periodicals to support the achievement of Outcomes.
+Students should have appropriate access to primary and secondary legal materials to support the achievement of Outcomes.
 The Applicant should be in possession of adequate or better library resources.
-A separate law library is desirable but it is acceptable for the great bulk of the law holdings to be in the main library providing that this is reasonably close to where the students' other teaching and learning activities take place.

 Applicants are required to demonstrate how their holdings and facilities in the library, both paper and electronic, support the achievement of the Outcomes.

-The appropriate use of information and communications technology, including computer based learning and Internet, is expected.
-There should be a sufficient ratio of students to computers to allow the aims and objectives of each module to be fully realised using university facilities.
+There should be sufficient ratio of students to IT resources including appropriate software and online resources to allow the aims and objectives of each module to be fully realised using university facilities.

-D.8 Student Information
+D.7.
+Student Information